linqinluli/Multi-backend-DM/readme.md

 - Run `sudo mkdir /cgroup2` to create root mount point
 - Execute `code/scripts/init_bench_cgroups.sh`

-Here is a example of how to evaluate **chatglm** with 0.5 local memory ratio.
+Here is an example of how to evaluate **chatglm** with a 0.5 local memory ratio.

 ```shell
 cd ~/Multi-backend-DM/code/eval